Motivic decompositions of families with Tate fibers: smooth and singular cases: Recall and complement on Wildeshaus's motivic intermediate extensions

-\begin{thm}{(cfr. \cite[Thm.
-4.5]{Wil17})} Let $S$ be a scheme with a good stratification $\FS$ satisfying Assumption \ref{assreg}.
-Then: \begin{enumerate}[wide, labelindent=0pt, label=(\arabic*)] \item the categories $\DMAwT(S_{\sigma},\BQ)$ of well ramified smooth Artin-Tate motives over $S_{\sigma}$, $\sigma \in \FS$, can be glued to give a full, triangulated sub-category $\DMATS$ of $\DM_c(S, \BQ)$, called the category of \emph{$\FS$-constructible well ramified Artin-Tate motives} over $S$.
-This subcategory is dense. \item Let $M \in \DM_c(S,\BQ)$.
-Then the following conditions are equivalent. \begin{enumerate}[wide, labelindent=0pt] \item $M \in \DMATS$. \item $j^*M \in \DMAwT(S_{\sigma},\BQ)$ for all $\sigma \in \FS$, where $j$ denotes the immersion $S_{\sigma} \hookrightarrow S$. \item $j^!M \in \DMAwT(S_{\sigma},\BQ)$ for all $\sigma \in \FS$. \end{enumerate} In particular, the triangulated category $\DMAT(S,\BQ)$ of smooth Artin-Tate motives over $S$ is contained in $\DMATS$. \item The category $\DMATS$ is pseudo-abelian. \end{enumerate} \end{thm} \begin{proof} The proof imitates the one of \cite[Thm.
-4.5]{Wil17}, and proceeds by induction on the number of strata.
+\begin{thm} Let $S$ be a scheme with a good stratification $\FS$ satisfying Assumption \ref{assreg}.
+Then: \begin{enumerate}[wide, labelindent=0pt, label=(\arabic*)] \item the categories $\DMAwT(S_{\sigma},\BQ)$ of tamely ramified smooth Artin-Tate motives over $S_{\sigma}$, $\sigma \in \FS$, can be glued to give a full, triangulated sub-category $\DMATS$ of $\DM_c(S, \BQ)$, called the category of \emph{$\FS$-constructible tamely ramified Artin-Tate motives} over $S$.
+This subcategory is stable under formation of direct factors. \item Let $M \in \DM_c(S,\BQ)$.
+Then the following conditions are equivalent. \begin{enumerate}[wide, labelindent=0pt] \item $M \in \DMATS$. \item $j^*M \in \DMAwT(S_{\sigma},\BQ)$ for all $\sigma \in \FS$, where $j$ denotes the immersion $S_{\sigma} \hookrightarrow S$. \item $j^!M \in \DMAwT(S_{\sigma},\BQ)$ for all $\sigma \in \FS$. \end{enumerate} In particular, the triangulated category $\DMAT(S,\BQ)$ of smooth Artin-Tate motives over $S$ is contained in $\DMATS$. \item The category $\DMATS$ is pseudo-abelian. \end{enumerate} \end{thm} \begin{proof} One proceeds by induction on the number of strata.
 If there is only one stratum, all claims are trivial, except for the last claim of part (1) and for part (3).
 Of course, it suffices to prove part (3).
 But in the case we are treating, the category in question is just $\DMAT(S, \BQ)$, and it has been shown in the proof of Thm. \ref{thm:Artin-Tate} that this category has a (bounded) weight structure whose heart is pseudo-abelian.
 Hence (by \cite[Lemma 5.2.1]{Bon10}), the category $\DMAT(S, \BQ)$ itself is pseudo-abelian.

 As for the induction step, we have that the theorem is true for the complement $Z$ of any open stratum $U$, with its stratification $\FS_{Z}$, by the induction hypothesis.
 Write $j_{U}$, resp. $i_{Z}$, for the open, resp. locally closed immersion of $U$, resp. $Z$, in $S$.